Find Your Perfect School

-These bachelor’s degree programs can be the start of your successful career in zoo science, and your job is to choose the best fit in your case.
+These bachelor’s degree programs can be the start of your successful career in zoo science, and your job is to choose the best fit for your case.
 Be sure to consider your current location, budgetary concerns, and professional goals when making your decision.

 Jobs Where Zoo Science Graduates Will Be a Great Fit

 The beauty of earning a bachelor’s degree in zoo science is its versatility, as an entry-level position can be obtained and, in consequence, there are numerous workplaces to consider.
 As previously mentioned, the popular workplaces for zoo science graduates include your local zoo, aquariums, nature reserves, wildlife rehabilitation centers, conservation centers, and wildlife advocacy centers.

 Let’s take a closer look at the ten popular jobs where zoo science graduates put their Zoo Science degrees to good work and use in the field of animal care.

 Do you have a local zoo in your city that you loved to go to as a child?
 Why not work there?
 Think of zookeepers as the front-line workers of zoos and zoological parks because visitors see them caring for the animals the most.
 Many zookeepers choose an animal care specialization, such as big cats, birds, or elephants only, while others choose a more generalized approach.
 Other specializations include animal husbandry and raising endangered species, both of which require more advanced skill sets.